OmidZamani/perplexity-journey/README.md

   * Search result caching with semantic-aware invalidation
   * Vector embedding cache for frequent entities
   * Cross-user relevancy sharing for similar queries
+* **Token Processing Scale**: Infrastructure handles hundreds of billions of input and output tokens daily

+## 11. Engineering Challenges

+Perplexity's architecture addresses several significant engineering challenges:

+* **Vector Computation Costs**: Optimized through FP8 quantization techniques
+* **Index Freshness**: Incremental indexing with update rate of 120K documents per second
+* **Data Consistency**: RAFT consensus algorithm in database clusters
+* **Resource Scaling**: Dynamic deployment of all nodes during peak hours with scaled-back operations during low-traffic periods
+* **Multilingual Support**: Specialized tokenization and embedding models for different language families

-## 11. Conclusion
+## 12. Conclusion

 The journey of a query through Perplexity's architecture reveals a sophisticated system that combines traditional information retrieval techniques with cutting-edge AI.
 From the initial tokenization to the final cited response, multiple specialized components work in concert to deliver accurate, contextual answers.

+The system's most distinctive technical characteristics include its strict factual grounding constraints, multi-model integration approach, and sophisticated citation mechanisms.
+These architectural choices enable Perplexity to deliver responses that combine the fluency of modern LLMs with the factual reliability of traditional search engines.

 While the exact implementation details remain proprietary, this technical exploration provides insight into the probable architecture and design decisions that enable Perplexity's capabilities.

-## 12. References
+## 13. References

 1. What advanced AI models are included in a Perplexity Pro subscription? https://www.perplexity.ai/hub/technical-faq/what-advanced-ai-models-does-perplexity-pro-unlock
 2. Perplexity Builds Advanced Search Engine Using Anthropic's Claude on AWS. https://aws.amazon.com/solutions/case-studies/perplexity-bedrock-case-study/